udda/multiload-ng/README.md

 ### Package generators
 Take a look at [extras directory](https://github.com/udda/multiload-ng/tree/master/extras).
 There are scripts for most Linux distributions, that generate packages which can be then installed through package managers.
-This is the preferred method.

 ### External support
 - For Ubuntu/Mint and derivatives, [WebUpd8 PPA](https://launchpad.net/~nilarimogard/+archive/ubuntu/webupd8) hosts **stable** packages for all supported panels.